Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 WealthStar Advisors has been in business since 2010.
 WealthStar’s principal owners are its co-founders, Jeffrey Wolf, Scott Stockton and Erik Wyse.

 WealthStar offers portfolio management, financial planning and 401(k) plan participant advisory services.
-Notably, the firm only offers portfolio management on a wrap fee basis.
+Notably, the firm offers portfolio management on a wrap fee basis.
+This means you'll pay a consolidated fee that covers advisory and brokerage services.
 Its financial planning and 401(k) plan participant services are offered on a standalone basis or as part of a wrap program.

 WealthStar Advisors' portfolio management services, offered through a wrap program that it sponsors, are based on each client's goals, objectives, time horizon and risk tolerance.
 The firm's investment strategies are tailored to these factors and it may include equity substitution strategy, margin transactions, short-term trading, short sales and options writing.